Benjamin Franklin's and Benjamin Rush's Contributions to Psychiatry

 Two signers of the Declaration of Independence played a contributing role in the development of psychiatry in America and providing freedom to individuals with mental illness..
 These two founding fathers were Dr. Benjamin Rush and Dr. Benjamin Franklin (a man who seemed to have his finger in every activity in Colonial and Revolutionary War America).

-Psychiatric Institutions During the American Colonial and Revolutionary Period
+What were Psychiatric Institutions Like During the American Colonial and Revolutionary Period?

 During the colonial period in America, psychiatric patients were treated as criminals.
 They were often shackled with iron collars that held them flat against the walls of dark, unlit cells There was little room for movement.
 Sometimes, in addition, iron hoops help the patients waists, hands and legs chained.
 These chains allowed the patients just enough movement to eat out of bowls, but not enough so that they could lie down at night.
 Knowledge about human nutrition was limited and since these people were considered animals anyway, the food they received was often inadequate.
 Cells were never cleaned and furnished only with straw.
 Patients were subjected to the accumulation of human excrement odor.
 No heating or cooling was provided in the cells.
 No one visited the cells except at feeding time and any resemblance of humanity not to mention compassion was lacking.